fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 then waiting for a given time before checking what messages were received.
 This delay is specified through the ``delay`` parameter of the receiver's ``waitAndVerifyExpectedCall(Duration delay)`` method.
-The test harness test suite base class defines the following base durations :
+The test harness test suite base class defines the following base durations:

 * ``DELAY_BEFORE_ASYNC_REQUEST_VERIFY``: this is a short delay, suitable to test responses from a single microservice directly to its input message.